 I am thrilled that you are interested in becoming a parent mentor.
 I am so appreciative of your willingness to give your time and heart to helping the families of St. Jude.
+Now it’s time to begin you training.
+This webpage with built to be a resource to prepare you for your new role.

 I am looking forward to meeting you and am thankful for your interest in working with St. Jude families during a time that only you know all too well.
 Please contact me by phone or email if you have any questions or concerns.